-This text is designed to include the necessary content to prepare nurses for practice in the ever-changing and technology-laden healthcare environments.
+This text is designed to include the necessary content to prepare nurses for practice in the ever changing and technology-laden healthcare environments.

-Goossen (2000) believes that the focus of nursing informatics research should be on the structuring and processing of patient information and the ways that these endeavors inform nursing decision making in clinical practice.
+Goossen (2000) believes that the focus of nursing informatics research should be on the structuring and processing of patient information and how these inform nursing decision making in clinical practice.
 The increased use of technology to enhance nursing practice, nursing education, and nursing research will open new avenues for acquiring, processing, generating, and disseminating knowledge.

-In the future, nursing research will make significant contributions to the development of nursing science.
-Technologies and translational research will abound, and clinical practices will be evidence based, thereby improving patient outcomes and decreasing safety concerns.
+In the future, nursing research will contribute significantly to the development of nursing science.
+Technologies and translational research will abound and clinical practices will be evidence based, thus improving patient outcomes and decreasing safety concerns.
 Schools of nursing will embrace nursing science as they strive to meet the needs of changing student populations and the increasing complexity of healthcare environments.